Guest Blogger John Gallagher asks:

 These relationships could be developed quite intensively.

-An idea of what might be achievable was demonstrated in a Tasmania-Devon, school-to-school project using basic e-mail technology in the 1980s (as described in the Wellington Dominion computer section, page 22 on 6 October, 1986).
+An idea of what might be achievable was demonstrated in a Tasmania-Devon, school-to-school project using basic e-mail technology in the 1980s (as described in the Wellington Dominion computer section, page 22, October 6, 1986).

 This project “twinned” 10 schools in Devon with nine in Tasmania.
 It aimed to observe the impact of e-mail technology on school curricula and what evolved educationally.